ga-wdi-boston/js-functions-ins-and-outs/README.md

 By the end of this lesson, students should be able to:

+-   Use block scope to identify which variables are accessible in a function
 -   Create and invoke functions that take an arbitrary number of arguments
 -   Create and invoke functions that take reference types as arguments
 -   Create and invoke functions that return reference types